CAHLR/OATutor/README.md

 - `credentials.js`: File which contains the credentials to authenticate to Firebase.
 (Note: this file is ignored in the gitignore by default to prevent API key leaks.)

 - `algebraCheck.js`: Config file for algebraic answer checks

+## Mouse Logging
+* Size of screen is the size of the scrollable browser canvas

+### Adding Listeners
+1. Install the React component for the listener.
+2. Wrap the Platform component with the listener.
+The listener must take a prop that is a function to log data that it receives.
+3. In `/ProblemLogic/Firebase.js` add a new function to log the new type of data.
+Create a new collection for this listener logs.
+4. Configure buffer size and granularity of logging